-The moderate Glenisca Trail with its century old yews and rugged cliffs provides a dramatic backdrop for reconnecting with nature.
+The moderate Glenisca Trail with its century-old yews and rugged cliffs provides a dramatic backdrop for reconnecting with nature.
 Along with lakes and mixed woodland, the forest also holds surprises like the remains of Irish poet and author Aubrey de Vere’s old home, an arboretum and pet cemetery.
 The Curraghchase Café within the park is a handy place to pause and pick up a hot drink and a light snack.

 One of Irish nature’s wildest landscapes, Gougane Barra also has a place in history.
 At the park entrance, look out for the lake and its tiny island.
-It’s here in the 6th century that St Finbarr, Cork’s patron saint founded his monastery.
+It’s here in the 6th century that St Finbarr, Cork’s patron saint, founded his monastery.
 With six walks to choose from, for an easy option try the Slí Dhoire na Coise by the River Lee that takes you to the lake shore.
-The strenuous 2.5km Slí na Sléibhe is the toughest of the park's trails, but also the most majestic as it takes you high into the mountains for amazing views.
+The strenuous 2.5km Slí na Sléibhe is the toughest of the park's trails, but also the most picturesque as it takes you high into the mountains for amazing views.

 The Centenary Trail at Avondale Forest Park celebrates 100 years of Irish forestry.
 Feel the age of the place as you walk through a collection of specimens from the four corners of the globe.
-The easy, family friendly trail can be walked in either direction and there are 20 stops along the way.
+The easy, family-friendly trail can be walked in either direction and there are 20 stops along the way.
 This showcase of the most impressive trees on the Avondale estate delights with stunning views across the Vale of Avoca and the Avonmore River.

 The diversity of Donadea Forest Park makes every turn of the trail interesting.
 See the remnants of Donadea Castle and its walled gardens or reflect at the 9/11 Memorial with its scaled limestone replica of the Twin Towers.
 The Lake Walk is a lovely wheelchair accessible option that clocks in at around 1km, while the Aylmer Walk with its lime tree avenue leads you all around the park.
-In your wanderings, you can take a break at the onsite café.
+In your wanderings, take a break at the onsite café.

 At peaceful Mullaghmeen, lose yourself in Ireland's largest planted beech woods with three looped walks and a multi access trail.
-On the easy 3km Red Walk there are wonderful views of Lough Sheelin, and in springtime you'll be treated to a carpet of bluebells.
+On the easy 3km Red Walk, there are wonderful views of Lough Sheelin and in springtime, you'll be treated to a carpet of bluebells.
 For a trip into history, along the moderate 8km White Walk you'll find relics dating back to the Famine period of the 1840s.

 Along the banks of the River Cabra, steeped in legend Dún na Rí is said to be where Cú Chulainn once camped overnight.
-Four signposted paths from a River Walk to an Access for All Trail take you through Norway spruce and oak.
+Four signposted paths from a River Walk to an Access for All Trail take you through Norway spruce and oak trees.
 Watch for glimpses of hares, stoats and otters and you can also see the ruins of the original Cabra House near the Wishing Well.